 How safe is Bucharest for tourists?
 If you’re an informed traveller, generally cautious and not looking for trouble - pretty safe.
 Besides the usual tourist scams (stay away from anyone ‘offering’ their services or asking for help in an unusual way), pick pockets in crowded areas and rude taxi drivers, there’s nothing in particular seasoned travellers should be worried about.
 Solo female travellers should also feel safe, except for the occasional odd and long stares.
 As you will see, locals in Bucharest are very careful about appearances when going out and lots of stares are in fact ‘checking you out’ looks of admiration or curiosity.

 Most importantly, there have been no terrorist incidents or threats and violence in the streets is very, very rare.
 No gun issues either.
 You may have heard of street protests in the media, but they’re peaceful and directed against our corrupt politicians.
 Here’s more about safety in Bucharest from this Irish travel blogger:

 Weather in Bucharest is generally warm and pleasant.
 Like the rest of Romania, the climate is temperate-continental and all 4 seasons are still present.
 The are during Spring (March - June) and Autumn (September - October) with averages of 15 - 25 Celsius, just right for walking in the city.
-Summers can get pretty hot (34 - 40 Celsius) and heatwaves are frequent, which makes air in the city pretty stale and unbearable without AC.
+July-August can get pretty hot (34 - 40 Celsius) and heatwaves are frequent, which makes air in the city pretty stale and unbearable without AC.
 Winters are generally frosty (below 0 degrees) and the amount of snow varies from none to a lot, but in December the city is beautifully decorated for Christmas and there’s mulled wine everywhere!